zyddnys/manga-image-translator/README.md

 - Offline: Whether the translator can be used offline.

+- Sugoi is created by mingshiba, please support him in https://www.patreon.com/mingshiba

 ### Language Code Reference

 Used by the `--target-lang` or `-l` argument.